Edd-Cole/tech-test-practice/README.md

 Build a nestedObjectPath that takes an object and a string that will return the pathway through the object that get's us to our desired key-value pair of a nested object (no arrays will be present).
 If there are duplicate key-value pairs, we want to find the first one that does not contain an object as the value.

 ---
+## Summary:
+I hope you've enjoyed these tech tests, some have been taken from (and credited) from the internet and others I have thought up.
+All the solutions given are ones I have created myself, and annotated by myself too.

+If you have enjoyed them and found them useful, please leave a star on this GitHub repo at <a href="https://github.com/Edd-Cole/tech-test-practice">tech-test-practice</a>.

+Any and all feedback is appreciated.
+If you have a tech test that you think will help others, send it to me and I can pop it in.

+Best of luck securing your next role in tech!

 <br /><br />
 <sub>Written by <a href="www.github.com/Edd-Cole">Edd Cole</a></sub>